The-CF-Project/CarFigures/README.md

 > 1* - you will need a forker role inside the server to have access to the dev category, so inform me first that u actually making a bot using CF and i will give u the role

 ## Roadmap and Future Plans
+We're excited about the future of CarFigures and all its forks!
+Here are some features and improvements we have planned:

 ### Upcoming Features

 - Economy and Modifying Packages.
-- Guild Settings Embed
-- User Settings Embed
+- Server/Player Settings Embed
 - Leaderboard Embed + Controls
-- Customizable Embeds
-- Crafting Commands + Embeds + Customizable Through The Admin Panel
+- Crafting Commands | Customizable Through The Admin Panel
-- Racing Package
+- Racing/Battling Package

 ### Future Plans

 - Switch from fastapi_admin to our own tech-stack.
 - Implement a premium plan inside CF.
-- Remake some of the existing commands into 1 command. (/user privacy and /user donation policy into /user settings)
+- Combine some existing commands into one (e.g., /user privacy and /user donation policy into /user settings)